 More importantly, Shanghainese have a higher purchase capability compared to other areas in China.

 Brands must adapt their offer to Chinese taste by changing a little element or some details at least.
 In this way, you can catch Chinese consumers’ interest on the one hand and show that your company cares about the Chinese consumer’s needs on the other.

-For instance, Macdonalds asked its consumers to write messages with their expectations on products and then choose some of those to make their expectations realistic.
+For instance, Macdonald asked its consumers to write messages with their expectations on products and then choose some of those to make their expectations realistic.

-Internet is everything in China.
+Internet is everything and it is especially true for franchise launching in Chine, to attract customers and franchisees.
 All types of companies need to be digital if want to grow their business in China.
 That’s why you need to execute the following steps to be competitive:

 - Create a Chinese website and landing page.
 Chinese to find you on the internet to understand who you are and this is possible if your website is hosted in China, otherwise, it cannot be found on Chinese search engines.